noiseprotocol/noise_spec/noise.md

 6. Handshake patterns
 ======================

-A message pattern is some sequence of tokens from the set ("e", "s", "dhee", "dhes", "dhse", "dhss").
+A message pattern is some sequence of tokens from the set `("e", "s", "dhee", "dhes", "dhse", "dhss")`.
 A handshake pattern consists of:

- * A pattern for the initiator's "pre-message" that is either "s", "e", "s, e", or empty.
+ * A pattern for the initiator's "pre-message" that is either `"s"`, `"e"`, `"s, e"`, or empty.

- * A pattern for the responder's "pre-message" that is either "s", "e", "s, e", or empty.
+ * A pattern for the responder's "pre-message" that is either `"s"`, `"e"`, `"s, e"`, or empty.

  * A sequence of message patterns for the actual handshake messages